 The waterfall model is a process for software development.
 It’s a linear-sequential life cycle model, which means you need to complete each stage of the model before you can start the next stage.
 Since it follows a logical sequence of steps throughout the software development life cycle, similar to how a waterfall flows down a cascading set of rocks, it’s called the waterfall model.

-The waterfall model has six stages: requirements, analysis, design, coding, testing, and deployment.
+The waterfall model and software development life cycle have six stages: requirements, analysis, design, coding, testing, and deployment.

 Picture Credit: Software Testing Material